LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic10-2-FutureOfAI.md

 - **Timeline**

+  Based on *The Singularity is Near* by Kurzweil

   - **Computers Surpass Humans**: By 2029, a computer will pass the Turing test.
   - **Humans Become Machines**: By the early 2030s, technology will be able to copy human brains and put them onto electronic mechanisms.
   - **The Singularity**: Kurzweil predicts that the Singularity — the moment when technology becomes smarter than humans — will happen by 2045.